it-slav/cncf-Gbg-march-2026-workshop/README.md

 Follow the guide at: https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign/

 Bonus: implement an admission controller to make sure that only signed images are used :-) https://edu.chainguard.dev/open-source/sigstore/policy-controller/how-to-install-policy-controller/
-## Part 3 Dig into how scanners works, and howto trick them, and detect a tampered image using signautures
+## Part 3 Dig into how scanners works, and howto trick them, and detect a tampered image using cosign
 Read preso CNCF-Gbg Edgecases part 2

 Clone https://github.com/maligin/edgecase-2025